Cranbrook, British Columbia: Climate

 Cranbrook features a humid continental climate (Dfb) under the Köppen climate classification with very warm, sunny summer days followed by cool nights, and moderately cold and snowy winters.
-Environment and Climate Change Canada reports Cranbrook as having the most sunshine hours of any BC city at approximately 2190.5 hours annually.
+Environment and Climate Change Canada reports Cranbrook as having the most sunshine hours of any British Columbia city at approximately 2190.5 hours annually.
 It is a fairly dry city throughout the year, and when precipitation does fall a good percentage of it will be in the form of snow.
 Environment and Climate Change Canada also states that the city experiences some of the lightest wind speeds year-round, has few foggy days, and has among the highest average barometric pressure of any city in Canada.
 Frost-free days average 127 days, typically occurring between May 18 to September 23.
 Mean daily temperatures range from -6.5 C to 19.2 C. However, temperatures can range from -20 C in the winter to 35 C in the summer months.
 Overall, its climate is extremely similar to that of Kelowna, in the nearby Okanagan Valley to the west - especially in regard to precipitation patterns and total monthly accumulation.
 However, Kelowna is significantly warmer throughout all seasons.

-The highest temperature ever recorded in Cranbrook was 40.5 C on August 10, 2018.
-The coldest temperature ever recorded was -41.1 C on January 19, 1958.
+The mean temperature is 6.1 C and the highest temperature ever recorded in Cranbrook was 40.5 C on August 10, 2018.
+The coldest temperature ever recorded was -41.1 C on January 19, 1950.